 Joyce Bokuniewicz.
 Joyce brings over 20 years of experience working with start-up organizations with an emphasis on building socially responsible services, corporate direct sales, marketing, and business development.
 Joyce lives in Massachusetts.

 Clay Atkinson.
 Clay is a senior corporate manager and long-time consultant who has provided streetwise strategies to over 150 profit and nonprofit clients in 30 industries.
 He's learned the attributes, attitudes, beliefs, and behaviors of clients and customers.
 Experience includes: MBA adjunct professor, board member, mentor, co-founder of Elder's and Men's Groups.
 He now has a passion for the topic of emotional intelligence and is now semi-retired.

 James Casey.
 Jim is a marketing strategist with expertise in strategic planning, product positioning, and tactical communications.
-His career focused on building regional, national, and global brands in many industries for varied clients.
-Jim is very active in pro bono work with start-ups and early stahe companies.
-He is a mentor with Maine Center for Entrepreneurs, is active in the Climate Change Lobby, serves on the Board of the Association for Consulting Expertise and is on the Board of the Cumberland County Master Gardeners.
+His career is focused on building regional, national, and global brands in many industries for varied clients.
+Jim is very active in pro bono work with start-ups and early stage companies.
+He is a mentor with Maine Center for Entrepreneurs, served on the Board of the Association for Consulting Expertise, and is on the Board of the Cumberland County Master Gardeners.

 Portland Area Villages, Inc.

 (207)370-1896 Contact: firstname.lastname@example.org